 Our own Catholic Bishops, have been challenging us to read these signs for the last decade.
 In 2002, they established Catholic Earthcare Australia and published, for distribution throughout the whole church, "A New Earth: The Environmental Challenge" as their Social Justice Statement for that year.
 For many years, numerous Catholic schools have taken their ecological responsibilities seriously, devising and implementing a range of environmental initiatives within the classroom and the school environs.

-In order to address the need for a uniformed Ecological Vision for all Catholic schools in Queensland, Catholic Earthcare Australia has constructed, distributed and promoted this document.
+In order to address the need for a uniformed Ecological Vision for all Catholic schools in NSW, Catholic Earthcare Australia has been commissioned to construct, distribute and promote this document.